mlochbaum/BQN/commentary/problems.md

 ### Control flow substitutes have awkward syntax
 At the moment BQN has no control structures, instead preferring modifiers, function recursion, and headers.
 When working with pure functions, these can be better than control structures.
 For more imperative programming they're a lot worse.
 For example, it's natural to have two arguments for small structures, but that becomes unreadable for larger ones.
 However, predefined functions acting on functions can cover a lot of ground for the imperative programmer; see [Control flow in BQN](../doc/control.md).

+One particular sore point with Repeat (`⍟`) and Choose (`◶`) is that the condition and action(s) always apply to the same set of arguments.
+Often you'd like them to apply to completely different things: this seems like the sort of thing that split compose `F⊸G⟜H` solved for trains, but here there's no such solution.

 ### Hard to search part of an array or in a different order
 This includes index-of-last, and searching starting at a particular index, when the desired result indices are to the array to be seached *before* it is modified.
 Given indices `i` into an array `𝕨` (for example `⌽↕≠𝕨` or `a+↕b`), this section can be searched with `(i∾≠𝕨)⊏˜(i⊏𝕨)⊐𝕩`.
 But this is clunky and difficult for the implementation to optimize.